Complete Guide on website development life cycle

 Technical Requirements:

-Once those questions are answered then it is time to start the project.
-This means making a mission timeline.
-It should detail tasks for each member and set milestones to keep the project on track.
+Once these questions are answered, the next step is to create a project timeline, outlining tasks for each team member and setting milestones to keep the project on track.

 Recommend to Read:14 Common Mistakes in Plugin Development with solutions